ramirezhurly/Windows-10/README.md

-Windows 10 and Office Activation
+## Windows 10 and Office Activation

-KMS Activation and Digital Activation
+*KMS Activation and Digital Activation*

-This repository is of public use and intended for educational purposes only.

-Activator and bin folder must be compiled in a single phrase folder.
+*this repository is of public use and intended for educational purposes only,* *activator and bin folder must be compiled in a single phrase folder.*